umijs/umi/docs/plugins/api.md

 ### describe({ id?: string, key?: string, config?: { default, schema, onChange } })

-The registration phase is executed to describe the id, key, configuration information, activation method, etc. of the plug-in or plug-in set.
+The registration phase is executed to describe the id, key, configuration information, activation method, etc. of the plug-in or plug-in set. e.g.:

-e.g.

 ```ts
 api.describe({